cdrn/cdrn.github.io/content/blog/whatsgoingonstables/whatsgoingonstables.md

 ---
-title: Stablecoins: What happens when the risk free rate is money
+title: "Stablecoins: What happens when the risk free rate is money"
 description: a quick run down of the war for your yield
 date: 2025-27-3
 tags: [thonk, stablecoins, DEFI, USD, bonds]